silverstripe/cwp/docs/en/content_administration/theme_customisation.md

 ## Related pages

-You can mark other pages as related to the a page from the *Related Pages* tab.
+You can mark other pages as related to a page from the *Related Pages* tab.
 A website visitor can view a list of these related pages on the page.
 Start typing the page name in the search field as shown below and search results will appear in a dropdown.
 Select the page name and click the *Link Existing* button to link it as a related page.